 Although most people deeply love and care for their significant others, it can be very upsetting when certain boundaries are crossed.
 When this happens, effective communication is important, but the timing of this communication can make all the difference in the world.

 These situations can foster feelings like anger, frustration, and resentment.
 According to the Huffington Post, exercising, taking a walk, or otherwise getting some alone time are all good ideas after boundaries have been crossed.
 This does not mean that communication should be avoided, but effective communication is always much easier when both parties are calm and are less likely to say or do something they later regret.
-Remember that, once you say something, your partner can't unhear it.
-To that end, take some time to cool down and reflect before you discussion the boundary with your partner.
+Remember that, once you say something, your partner can't un-hear it.
+To that end, take some time to cool down and reflect before you discuss the boundary with your partner.

 Know Who You Are

 Everyone is responsible for setting their own boundaries and limitations.
 To do this successfully, you'll need to know who you are and what you stand for.
 As such, a certain degree of self-awareness is important when setting boundaries.

 Being in tune with your thoughts and feelings is one of the best ways to begin.
 Take note of how others' words, actions, and behaviors affect your emotions and thoughts.
 When you're feeling angry, frustrated, or otherwise upset, these emotions serve as strong indicators that boundaries have been crossed.
 If this happens, it's your responsibility to recognize it and speak up to prevent it from happening again.